-- A generic drug replaces a brand name drug on the "Drug List" (or we change the costsharing tier or add new restrictions to the brand name drug or both) - We may remove a brand name drug from our "Drug List" if we are replacing it with a generic version of the same drug We may decide to keep the brand name drug on our "Drug List," but move it to a higher cost-sharing tier or add new restrictions or both when the generic is added. - If a brand name drug you are taking is replaced by a generic or moved to a higher cost-sharing tier, we must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of your brand name drug. - After you receive notice of the change, you should work with your provider to switch to the generic or to a different drug that we cover. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9. - Unsafe drugs and other drugs on the "Drug List" that are withdrawn from the market - Sometimes a drug may be deemed unsafe or taken off the market for another reason.
-If this happens, we may immediately remove the drug from the "Drug List."
-If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change and can work with you to find another drug for your condition.
+- A new generic drug replaces a brand name drug on the "Drug List" (or we change the cost-sharing tier or add new restrictions to the brand name drug or both) - We may immediately remove a brand name drug on our "Drug List" if we are replacing it with a newly approved generic version of the same drug.
+The generic drug will appear on the same or lower cost-sharing tier and with the same or fewer restrictions.
+We may decide to keep the brand name drug on our "Drug List," but immediately move it to a higher cost-sharing tier or add new restrictions or both when the new generic is added. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug.
+If you are taking the brand name drug at the time we make the change, we will provide you with information about the specific change(s).
+This will also include information on the steps you may take to request an exception to cover the brand name drug.
+You may not get this notice before we make the change. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
+For information on how to ask for an exception, see Chapter 9. - A. Advance General Notice that plan sponsor may immediately substitute new generic drugs: In order to immediately replace brand name drugs with new therapeutically equivalent generic drugs (or change the tiering or the restrictions, or both, applied to a brand name drug after adding a new generic drug), plan sponsors that otherwise meet the requirements must provide the following advance general notice of changes: